 After selecting a point from the dropdown list in the scene tab while editing an instance, you can click the T icon to rename the point.

 The origin point can't be renamed, but any additional points you have added can be renamed.

 At the bottom of the Scene tab window, there are two buttons to add or remove object points.

 Points can be added/removed while editing an instance.
 The only point that can't be removed is the Origin point.

 Right-click an object listed in the Scene tab and choose Properties.
 Alternatively you can Double-click the space to the side of its name to open the Properties.
-This will open a panel with special options such as Billboarding and Mirroring.
+This will open a panel with special options such as Billboarding, Mirroring, and Custom.

 With Billboarding enabled, instances of the object will always face the camera.
 You can also choose to lock it to the Y axis, which will make it keep its Y orientation while facing the camera.
 With this toggled you can rotate the object and it will keep its local Y orientation.
 When enabling billboarding, it is important to understand that the object should face down the Z axis.
 If you have tiles facing down a different axis, it may appear invisible when enabled because those will face away from the camera.

 This setting allows you to change the UV Animation based on the camera angle.
 You also can choose which directions to use.
 Simply add the appropriate suffix (_N, _NE, _E, _SE, _S, _SW, _W, _NW) to the end of your UV Animations.
 When the camera rotates, the UV Animation will automatically change to the appropriate one.
 Check the video for a more in-depth look at how it all works.